Masutangu/Masutangu.github.io/_posts/2019-07-26-data-intensive-note-1.md

 ### Hash Indexes

 Let’s say our data storage consists only of appending to a file.
 Then the simplest possible indexing strategy is this: **keep an in-memory hash map where every key is mapped to a byte offset in the data file**—the location at which the value can be found.
-This is essentially what Bitcask (the default storage engine in Riak) does
+This is essentially what Bitcask (the default storage engine in Riak) does.

 A storage engine like Bitcask is well suited to situations where the value for each key is updated frequently.
 For example, the key might be the URL of a cat video, and the value might be the number of times it has been played. **In this kind of workload, there are a lot of writes, but there are not too many distinct keys—you have a large number of writes per key, but it’s feasible to keep all keys in memory.**